-it was July of '99, when i first saw you. we were at the park downtown, curls plastered to our heads in the suffocating haze of summer, harsh sunlight on sunburned skin and freckled noses. you fell off your skateboard trying to impress another girl. she didn't see you, but i did. that was the first time you saw me laugh.
+July of '99 was the summer i first saw you. we were at the park downtown, curls plastered to our heads in the suffocating haze of summer, harsh sunlight on sunburned skin and freckled noses. you fell off your skateboard trying to impress another girl. she didn't see you, but i did. that was the first time you saw me laugh.

 we both grew two inches that summer. you were a few inches shy of 6 feet; i was a few inches shy of you. my mother told me it was time i stopped acting so careless; like a child. yours ruffled your blond hair, streaked from the sun, and laughed when you told her, nodding with fondness as we stood back to back to prove it. (it didn't prove anything.)